How Republicans Use Redistricting to Their Advantage

-As the redistricting process begins, we’re carefully watching for ways Republican can potentially game the system to increase their power in Congress—at the expense of democracy.
-In today’s Data Dive, we’re looking back at a 2020 study that dove into the impact of redistricting on the partisan seat share in the U.S. House over the last 50 years—and how Republicans have manipulated the redistricting process for their own benefit.
+As the redistricting process begins, we’re carefully watching for ways Republicans can potentially game the system to increase their power in Congress — at the expense of democracy.
+In today’s Data Dive, we’re looking back at a 2020 study that dove into the impact of redistricting on the partisan seat share in the U.S. House over the last 50 years — and how Republicans have manipulated the redistricting process for their own benefit.

 Although the study covers the last five decades, it records a significant shift starting in the 21st century.
-After 2000, the impact of Republican gerrymandering grew stronger—and had significant effects on the overall seat share of the U.S. House.
+After 2000, the impact of Republican gerrymandering grew stronger — and had significant effects on the overall seat share of the U.S. House.
 From the 1970s-90s, the authors find partisan redistricting responsible for only about 5% of the seat share difference between Republicans and Democrats in the House, with other factors being the main determinant for the outcome of elections.
-In the last twenty years, however, that number shot up to over 50%—half the Republican seat share advantage can be attributed to redistricting effects.
-And it shows: Democrats have only held the majority in the House for 5 of the last 20 years.
+In the last 20 years, however, that number shot up to over 50% — half the Republican seat share advantage can be attributed to redistricting effects.
+And it shows: Democrats have only held the majority in the House for five of the last 20 years.

 Ultimately, Coriale et al. conclude that the last 20 years have demonstrated a new and stunning impact of gerrymandering.
 As state legislatures become more Republican dominated, the redistricting process results in huge swings in seat share, as a party unafraid to draw lines in their favor solidifies their electoral advantage.